jsilverdev/config_props_extractor/README.md

-# Dart Properties Decoder
+# Config Properties Extractor

-Simple command-line application to decode base64 values in .properties files
+Simple command-line application to get properties from ConfigMaps and Secrets

 ## Features